xendit/xendit-magento-payment-module/README.md

 ## Refund Support
 Since v1.3.0, online refund (full and partial) is supported for payment through credit and debit card channel.

+## Multishipping Support
+Since v2.0.0, multishipping checkout is supported for all payment methods.

 ## Unit Testing
 To run unit test, run this command from you `MAGENTO_DIR`: